107 Kilos in Pounds: A full breakdown to Weight Conversion and Understanding Body Mass

 Q: Is it more accurate to use kilograms or pounds for weight measurement?

 A: Both kilograms and pounds measure mass, but the metric system (kilograms) is generally considered more accurate and universally accepted due to its decimal-based system.
-However, the choice depends on the context and the country's standard units.
+Still, the choice depends on the context and the country's standard units.

 Q: How can I convert pounds to kilograms?

-A: To convert pounds to kilograms, you simply divide the weight in pounds by the conversion factor of 2.20462.
-For example, to convert 236 pounds to kilograms, you would calculate: 236 lb / 2.20462 lb/kg ≈ 107 kg.
+A: To convert pounds to kilograms, you simply divide the weight in pounds by the conversion factor of 2.Think about it: 20462.
+Here's one way to look at it: to convert 236 pounds to kilograms, you would calculate: 236 lb / 2.20462 lb/kg ≈ 107 kg.

 Q: What is the difference between weight and mass?